fudailzafar/caleasy/README.md

-# CalFudail
+# CalEasy

-CalFudail is a modern meeting scheduling application that offers better functionality than existing tools like Calendly or Cal.com.
+CalEasy is a modern meeting scheduling application that offers better functionality than existing tools like Calendly or Cal.com.
 It simplifies the process of booking meetings, managing availability, and handling multiple tenants with ease.

 ## Features